 Know your plastic perks

-For example, my go-to card extends the manufacturer’s warranty on items I buy with the card by another two years.
-In addition, it provides price protection.
-After buying something with the card, if I find it for less within 60 days, the card will reimburse the difference up to $500 per item and $2,500 per year.
+For example, one of my credit cards extends the manufacturer’s warranty on items I buy with the card by another year.
+In addition, it provides purchase protection.
+After buying something with the card, if it is damaged or stolen, the card will cover the cost up to $500 per item.

 So, those are a few ways we try to shop responsibly.
 What about you?
 What tools or techniques help you shop smart?

 Take it to heart: “If you are faithful in little things, you will be faithful in large ones.” – Luke 16:10